 - Under the Priority only option, click on Customize your priority list.

-- From there, you can mange which notifications are allowed.
+- From there, you can manage which notifications are allowed.

-In the Priority list, you can choose which notification you still want to see when Focus Assist is switched to Priority only, such as VoIP calls, texts, reminders or the People app.
+In the Priority list, you can choose which notifications you still want to see when Focus Assist is switched to Priority only, such as VoIP calls, texts, reminders, or the People app.
 You can also add any app that would send notifications or pop-ups to the exclusion list.
-It’ll be like enabling game mode in Windows 10 while still being able to receive notifications from apps of your choice.
+It will be like enabling game mode in Windows 10 and Windows 11 while still being able to receive notifications from apps of your choice.

 In the Focus Assist setting, you can also set a schedule and choose the times when you want Focus Assist to be turned on automatically.
-It’s useful if you have a fixed working time and don’t want to be disturbed during this period of time, without the need of having to keep switching the focus assist on and off.
+It’s useful if you have fixed working hours and don’t want to be disturbed during this period without the need to keep switching Focus Assist on and off.

-If you don’t have the Windows 10 April Update, or if you just can’t update to it yet, you can choose to disable the notification of any app in the system setting in Windows 10.
-To learn more about how to turn off notification or just the notification sound of an app or program in Windows 10, read this: How to disable notification sound in Windows 10.
+If you don’t have the Windows 10 or Windows 11 latest update or if you can’t update to it yet, you can choose to disable the notification of any app in the system setting in Windows 10 and Windows 11.
+To learn more about how to turn off notifications or just the notification sound of an app or program in Windows 10 and Windows 11, read this: How to disable notification sound in Windows 10.